-In this mode, the network and inline appliance ports are defined by the system for each tap.
-Ports 17 through 44 may be configured as packet broker ports or tap monitor ports.
-All four taps may be configured independently.
+In this mode, the network ports and inline appliance ports are defined by the system.
+Ports 5 through 12 may be configured as packet broker ports or tap monitor ports.
 The network ports are typically connected to network devices such as a server or router.
 The inline appliance ports are typically connected to an inline appliance or tool to monitor the network traffic.
 Heartbeat packets are transmitted bidirectionally from the inline appliance ports on the tap through the inline appliance or tool to monitor the health of the device.